andreas-ka/show-your-keyboard/README.md

 _____________________________________________________________________________

 ## Login and Logout message displaying on index.html
-- I have chosen not to use a js script to autoclose the alert, due to the fact that i get a strange error in alert.js and also that it's better for accessibility to not auto close.
+- I have chosen not to use a js script to autoclose the alert, due to that it's better for accessibility to not auto close.
 ![Screenshot](./static/images/login_message_readme.png)
 ![Screenshot](./static/images/logout_message_readme.png)

 _____________________________________________________________________________
 ## Colour Scheme